KCT Tech Park

 KCT Tech Park is an information technology (IT) technology park situated in Coimbatore, India.
-It is a unit of Ramanandha Adigalar Foundation and is operational since 2008, in 4.18 acres of land with 2.5 Lakh Sq ft of built up area.
-Software technology Parks of India IT Park is housed at KCT Campus building with 1.5 Lakh Sq ft of built up area.
+It is a unit of Ramanandha Adigalar Foundation and is operational since 2008, with 4.18 acres of land and 2.5 lakh sq ft of built-up area.
+Software technology parks of India IT Park are housed at KCT Campus building with 1.5 lakh sq ft of built-up area.
 KCT Tech Park is located at Kumaraguru College of Technology (KCT) with a campus area over 150 acres of land.

 The project

 The project is located in Saravanampatti, quite practically the IT Corridor of the city with the region housing a large share of IT businesses at Coimbatore, 12 km from Coimbatore International Airport.
-KCT Tech Park is built to international standards, using post-tension construction technology.
-A range of features and facilities for software development companies, BPOs and corporate offices.
-KCT Tech Park offers a unique confluence of advantages, not found elsewhere in comparable destinations in Coimbatore - robust and failsafe physical infrastructure, power & data connectivity and highly trained technical manpower.
-It offers a well planned and sensitive working environment.